rayk1m02/projects/Adventure Game/README.md

 # Adventure Time

+Context:

+A Java project created between a classmate and myself.
+My main responsibility was implementing commands by making sure the player can seemlessly use items and commit actions.

 Information about the game:

 The player is a Wheaton College CS student in Meyer Science Building late at night.
 The player is in a broken simulation where monstes, NPCs, and items exists.